 Classes began a two-year requirement for graduation.

-- 2011 – San Marcos City Cemetery Memorial Ash Scattering (Serenity) Garden (done in conjunction with a local Eagle Scout candidate)
+San Marcos City Cemetery Memorial Ash Scattering (Serenity) Garden (done in conjunction with a local Eagle Scout candidate).
+The Serenity Garden is an area where families can scatter ashes of their loved ones.

 - 2005 - Historical Downtown Walking Map